Guedelho/my-learning-path/content/blog/aws-certified-cloud-practitioner/part-1/index.md

      - Scalability
      - Global Reach
      - Economy of scale
-   - Explain how the AWS cloud allows users to focus on business value
+   - Explain how the AWS cloud allows customers to focus on business value
      - Shifting technical resources to revenue-generating activities as opposed to managing infrastructure
 2. Identify aspects of AWS Cloud economics
    - Define items that would be part of a Total Cost of Ownership proposal